learn-academy-2024-alpha/rails-api-smiths/README.md

 end
 http://localhost:3000/animals/2
-Hint: Checkout this example on how to include associated records Can see all the animal sightings during a given time period
+Hint: Checkout this example on how to include associated records Can see all the animal sightings during a given time period🐻
 Hint: Your controller can use a range to look like this: class SightingsController < ApplicationController def index